Tragedy Assistance Program for Survivors: Survivors Helping Survivors Heal

 Caring for families of America's fallen heroes often begins with a phone call.
-The TAPS National Military Survivor Helpline is a toll free 24/7/365 resource and information line at 1-800-959-TAPS (8277) through which TAPS begins to connect families with the compassionate care and benefits assistance they need.
-All calls are answered by a caring TAPS professional and not an automated system.
+The TAPS National Military Survivor Helpline is a toll free 24/7/365 resource and information line at 1-800-959-TAPS (8277) through which TAPS begins to connect families with the care and benefits assistance they need.
+All calls are answered by a TAPS professional and not an automated system.

 TAPS was founded on the principles of best practices in peer-based emotional support for bereaved survivors.
 Even staff members are primarily survivors of military loss who received support from TAPS after their own loss and who have now made it their profession to pay it forward.

 Today, TAPS provides care to grieving military family members using these best practices.
 Researcher Dr. Paul Bartone has documented the impact of this work in a landmark systematic review of evidence and best practices in peer-based support.
 This report, "Peer Support for Bereaved Survivors: Systematic Review of Evidence and Identification of Best Practices" highlights eight ground rules for successful programs that can be benchmarked by all those working in peer-based programs.

 Peer support gives those who have had a unique experience or who are facing a personal challenge the framework to connect with another with that shared experience or challenge, either individually or in a group setting.

 Being heard, understood, and having a sense of community is at the heart of TAPS and is the mission focus of the TAPS Peer Mentor Program.
 TAPS Peer Mentors are survivors ready to be a companion in another's grief journey.
 They are typically at least 18 months beyond their own loss and have reached a place where they feel ready to give of their time and their heart to be a supportive presence to a new survivor.
 Peer Mentors receive training and become a vital part of outreach, including opportunities for leadership and facilitator roles.

 One-to-one pairings of two adult military survivors offer a companion to new survivors as they face their unexpected path.
 In addition survivors are supported by their peers within TAPS Care Groups, TAPS Togethers, Seminars, and other special programming like expeditions and empowerment retreats.